Melarok/jasco-jws-converter/README.md

 This project aims to read JWS files obtained from Jasco spectrometers and batch convert them to csv files.

 ## Dependencies
-This project depends on these modules: (you can install them via pip)
+This project uses Python 3 and depends on these modules: (you can install them via pip)
 - tkinter
 - olefile